johnsonwlu/Forward-Security-Notes-Page-Application/README.md

     These two commands above serve to load the docker containers for both the frontend and the backend

+    if the user is facing permission issues, please type in the following two commands instead (the user will also be prompted for their admin password in this scenario):

+    `sudo docker load -i frontend.tar`

+    `sudo docker load -i backend.tar`

 3. Finally in the terminal, please use the following command:

     `docker-compose up`

+    if the user is facing permission issues, please type in the following command instead (the user might be prompted for their admin password in this scenario):

+    `sudo docker-compose up`

     Due to the fact that this application has a need for a local storage, I create a docker-compose file which serves to run the two docker containers while also creating a local storage for the backend docker container to both create and manipulate data.

+4. The user can now go to their local browser and enter the following to access the notes page: http://localhost:3000/

 # Design Choice and Technology Usage